HSLdevcom/helmet-utils/README.md

 Repository for the processing and adjusting of data used by Helmet.
 Can be used as a Python library, or throught the command line.

+Can be used to add height data to an Emme/Helmet network, which requires a Maanmittauslaitos API key from: https://www.maanmittauslaitos.fi/rajapinnat/api-avaimen-ohje

 ## Installation

 You can install the package directly from the GitHub repository using pip: